-Who is a variable rate loan suited to?
+What kinds of borrowers is a variable rate loan suited to?

-- Bargain hunter borrowers who don’t mind chasing a deal from one lender to the next.
+- Bargain-hunter borrowers who don’t mind chasing a deal from one lender to the next.

 A fixed rate loan locks in a set interest rate at the beginning of a loan term for an agreed time frame, usually a period of one to five years.
 During this period, your repayment will not change.
 Once the fixed rate period ends your loan will either revert to a standard variable rate loan or you will be given an opportunity to sign up for another fixed rate period.